Industrial Pendant Light - Ambiance & Style above your Dining Table

 Frequently Asked Questions

-Which light source should I use in an industrial pendant light?
+What light source should I use in an industrial pendant light?

 Is an industrial pendant light also dimmable?